Improving vaccine ordering and management software

 Prototyping & Usability Testing

-In the end, my work enabled STC to shorten its expected development timeline for VOMS and deploy software updates with the highest level of confidence they’d ever had.
+In the end, our work enabled STC to shorten its expected development timeline for VOMS and deploy software updates with the highest level of confidence they’d ever had.
 Medical providers and state administrators across the U.S. are now using the new-and-improved VOMS.

 - A consistent and intuitive experience